Special K\"ahler geometry and holomorphic Lagrangian fibrations: Introduction

+\begin{theorem} In this setting, $\mathcal{V}$ is preserved by the pullback of the Chern connection of $g_{\rm SK}$. \end{theorem}

+We also show that the corresponding real subbundle $\mathcal{V}_{\mathbb{R}}\subset \mu^*T^{\mathbb{R}}B^\circ$ is also preserved by the pullback of the special K\"ahler connection $\nabla^{\rm SK}$.
+This in turn can be interpreted as giving a nontrivial splitting of a real variation of Hodge structures (which naturally exists on $B^\circ$) when pulled back via $\mu$.
+As we will discuss below, by combining Theorem \ref{mainn} with work of Voisin \cite{Vo}, Hwang \cite{Hw2,Hw} and Bakker-Schnell \cite{BS}, one can deduce Hwang's Theorem \ref{main}.

-Our proof uses differential-geometric tools, and in particular exploits the rich geometry of a ``special K\"ahler metric'' $\omega_{\rm SK}$ on $B\backslash D$, which is known to exist thanks to work of Freed \cite{Fr}.
-One key feature of special K\"ahler metrics is that they have nonnegative bisectional curvature.
+Let us first give some intuition for our approach.
+One of the key features of the rich geometry of special K\"ahler metrics is that they have nonnegative bisectional curvature.
 Recall here the fundamental theorem of Mori \cite{Mor} and Siu-Yau \cite{SY2} which states that a {\em compact} K\"ahler manifold with positive bisectional curvature must be isomorphic to $\mathbb{P}^n$.
 This was generalized by Mok \cite{Mok} to classify compact K\"ahler manifolds with nonnegative bisectional curvature: their universal cover splits as a product of a Euclidean factor, of projective space, and of compact Hermitian symmetric spaces of rank $\geq 2$.
 A large part of our arguments are motivated by trying to extend Mok's techniques to our {\em noncompact} manifold $B\backslash D$ with an incomplete metric with nonnegative bisectional curvature, making essential use of the special features of special K\"ahler metrics, which are summarized in Section \ref{se2}.